SpecFlowOSS/Getting-Started-Step-By-Step/gettingstartedrider/Step4r.md

 **4-** Run all the tests by navigating to  "Tests ➡ Run All Tests from Solution":

+*> Note: The red underline applied to the project name and feature file in the explorer pane is a known xUnit bug in Rider and does **NOT** indicate an error.*

 ![failed test](../_static/riderimages/failtest.png)

 The tests would fail as expected as our step definitions are not yet implemented.